Alireza-Motazedian/Dockerized_LSTM/README.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

-### 3.2.
+## 3.2.
 Installing Docker on Windows

-There's nothing special about this process.
-Simply download and install the 64-bit version of Docker Desktop for Windows.
+The process is straightforward.
+Download and install the 64-bit Docker Desktop for Windows.

-**Note**: To connect VS Code to Docker, Docker must be installed on Windows itself; installing it in WSL is not sufficient.
+**Note**: To connect VS Code to Docker, Docker must be installed on Windows itself; installing it in WSL is not enough.

-### 3.3.
+## 3.3.
 After Installing Docker

-After installation, verify Docker is working correctly:
+After installation, confirm Docker is working:

 ```bash
 docker --version